mozilla/action-input/README.md

 # Mozilla XR Input

-A framework-agnostic input library that progressively handles flat, portal, and immersive web apps.
+A framework-agnostic input library for the wider web, A near future web that responsively supports:

+* _3 display modes_: flat, portal, and immersive
+* _3 control types_: page, overlay, and spatial
+* _new inputs_: tracked wands, hand gestures, and voice

 In order for WebXR applications to continue to work as new input hardware is created, Mozilla will maintain these libraries and publish them to a CDN for public use.
 Eventually, the WebXR input APIs may replace some of the functionality, but apps built using these libraries should continue to work.